bitclave/base-client-js/README.md

 This repository contains code for BASE-CLIENT-JS library.
 This library can be integrated by our partners to interact with BASE platform from client side.
 The library does not store any keys.

-The repository also includes an example applciation, demonstrating how to integrate the library in WEB application
+The repository also includes an example application, demonstrating how to integrate the library in WEB application

 # How to run
 - from root directory run